The Purpose of the World Health Organization and Their Duties

 2. Providing various health assistance to countries that need assistance

-World Health Organization activities
+World Health Organization Activities

-3. In addition, WHO supports the development and distribution of safe and effective vaccines, pharmaceutical diagnostics, and medicines.
+3. In addition, WHO supports the development and distribution of safe and effective vaccines, pharmaceutical diagnostics and medicines.

 9. In addition, this organization has launched an HIV/AIDS Toolkit for the country of Zimbabwe (from 3 October 2016) with international standards.